THE WORLD Cup is nearly upon us, and things feel different this time, with the tournament being held in the winter.

 Shay Given on Newcastle United

-He will be forever known as one of Ireland's finest footballing imports and is well regarded as one of the best Premier League keepers of hiGiven played 354 times for Newcastle United from 1997-2009.
+He will be forever known as one of Ireland's finest footballing imports and is well regarded as one of the best Premier League keepers of his time.
+Given played 354 times for Newcastle United from 1997 to 2009.
+Newcastle fans, to this day, still speak exceptionally highly of their former shot-stopper.

-The current Newcastle team are flying at the moment under Eddie Howe.
+The current Newcastle team is flying at the moment under Eddie Howe.
 They sit third in the Premier League before the World Cup and will stay there going into Christmas, a feat not many saw coming this quickly.

-Despite the profiles in the squad Howe has managed to reignite the careers of Joelinton and Miguel Almirón while spending a little bit too.
+Despite the profiles in the squad, Howe has managed to reignite the careers of Joelinton and Miguel Almirón while spending a little bit too.

 Fans on Tyneside are optimistic about the good times becoming a permanent thing for years to come now that they have very, very deep pockets.